MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Restore-MgBetaGroupDriveRootVersion.md

 ## SYNOPSIS
 Restore a previous version of a DriveItem to be the current version.
 This will create a new version with the contents of the previous version, but preserves all existing versions of the file.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Restore-MgGroupDriveRootVersion](/powershell/module/Microsoft.Graph.Groups/Restore-MgGroupDriveRootVersion?view=graph-powershell-1.0)

 ## SYNTAX